All posts

 Step One: Contract Type Detection

-Before a single clause gets scored, the engine identifies what kind of contract you've uploaded.
+Before a single clause gets scored, the engine identifies what kind of contract has been uploaded.
 This matters because a 90-day vendor agreement and a 10-year commercial lease present risk in fundamentally different ways.
 An indemnification clause in a software license has different implications than the same clause in a personal guaranty.

 Type detection runs first, using a fast classification pass that identifies the contract category — commercial lease, residential lease, employment agreement, service contract, NDA, and others.
 That classification determines which scoring playbook gets applied.
 Each playbook is calibrated to the risk profile and clause patterns specific to that contract type.